zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   Fix Windows may connect to device with wrong zWinRMUser (ZPS-3564)
 -   Fix Microsoft.Windows - Detect .NET version better for EventLogDataSource (ZPS-5399)
 -   Fix After upgrade to 2.9.x, some/most modeler plugins fail with "'NoneType' object has no attribute 'getConnection'" (ZPS-5087)
+-   Windows Cluster - SQL Server instance metrics may not be found (ZPS-4888)

 2.9.2